tnakazato/priism/README.md

 ### 3. Install PRIISM

-After moving into the PRIISM's root directory, build and install procedure is as follows:
+After moving to the PRIISM's root directory, build and install procedure is as follows:

 ```
-python setup.py build
+python setup.py build [any options]
 python setup.py install
 ```

 There are options for those commands similar to `cmake` build.
-Please see the help for those commands.
+Please see the help for detail.

 ```
 python setup.py build --help
 python setup.py install --help
 ```

 During installation of CASA 6, `numpy` will be installed by dependency.
-It is recommended to use that `numpy` when you install PRIISM.
+It is recommended to use that version when you install PRIISM.

 ## Using PRIISM